Expert dental care in Thailand, coordinated for you

 Yes.
 Our partner oral surgeons are board-certified and perform wisdom teeth extractions daily.
 They use cone-beam CT imaging for surgical planning, which is not always standard at home for routine wisdom teeth.
 The clinics maintain rigorous sterilisation protocols and have emergency equipment on-site.
 Complication rates are consistent with published international data.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Ensure a CT scan is taken and reviewed before the procedure — this is the single most important risk-reduction step.
+Ensure a CT scan is taken and reviewed before the procedure; this is the single most important risk-reduction step.
 Follow post-operative instructions precisely, especially avoiding straws, smoking, and vigorous rinsing in the first 48 hours (the main causes of dry socket).
 Take prescribed antibiotics as directed.
 Attend the follow-up appointment before flying home.

 When Should You Be Concerned After Extraction?